-Purvottanasana or upward/reverse plank is a great asana for building strength in the arms and wrists.
-This pose also requires us to engage the abdomen, therefore it is good to tone this part.
+Purvottanasana or upward/reverse plank is a great asana for building strength in the arms, the core and the back muscles.
+This asana also requires us to engage the abdomen, therefore it is good to tone this part.
 On a mental level, this asana provides an energising yet relaxing feel to the mind.
 On an energetic level, purvottanasana helps cleanse, balance and activate anahata, the heart chakra by opening the chest.

 3. Inhale and extend one leg forward and then the other.

 4. Exhale and lift your pelvic area higher, engaging the core.